Kitware/CMake/README.rst

 choice.
 Once this has finished successfully, run ``make`` and ``make install``.
 In summary::

- $ ./bootstrap && make && make install
+ $ ./bootstrap && make && sudo make install

 Windows
 ^^^^^^^